-The application (pdf) is available now for those who do not automatically receive a permit but believe they should qualify for one.
-You can also apply via My Account.
-Choose "Manage Business Account" on the left-hand navigation, then "Get Reseller Permit Information," and then follow the steps.
+The application is available now for those who do not automatically receive a permit but believe they should qualify for one.
+Log in to My Account and choose "Manage Business Account" on the left-hand navigation, then "Get Reseller Permit Information," and then follow the steps.

 How long is a reseller permit valid?

 Businesses registered on or before January 1, 2009, will get a renewable permit valid for four years.
 Businesses registered after January 1, 2009, will get a permit valid for two years that can be renewed for four years.
 Permits for qualifying contractors will be valid for 12 months.

 What if a business does not get a reseller permit but needs to make purchases for resale?

 Buyers without reseller permits must pay retail sales tax on their purchases, but they can take a Taxable Amount for Tax Paid at Source deduction on a tax return, or request a refund.